Alison Frantz: Post-war government service

 After the end of the war, the ASCSA was used as a conduit for US policy in Greece, particularly for the implementation of the Marshall Plan of economic aid.
-In 1946, alongside Blegen, Frantz was appointed to the Allied Mission for Observing the Greek Elections (AMFOGE), an organization of observers and statisticians sent by Britain, France and the United States to ensure the fairness of that year's elections, held on March 31, to the Hellenic Parliament.
+In 1946, alongside Blegen, Frantz was appointed to the Allied Mission for Observing the Greek Elections (AMFOGE), an organization of observers and statisticians sent by Britain, France and the United States to ensure the fairness of that year's elections to the Hellenic Parliament, held on March 31.
 Frantz arrived in Athens on January 8, where she and Blegen, based at the latter's home at 9 Ploutarchou Street, created a training course in Greek history, politics and culture for the other American members of the AMFOGE.
 The two delivered the course in Naples in the following February, during which time they were trained in first aid, map-reading and physical conditioning, as well as in how to drive and repair a Jeep.

 Frantz returned to the Agora excavations when they resumed in the spring of 1946.
 She briefly worked, in the same year, for the US Information Service, the public affairs agency for the United States abroad.
 Between 1946 and 1949, she served as cultural attaché of the US embassy in Athens, following Blegen in the role.
 (Note: Vogeikoff-Brogan 2013; Davis 2013.
 Hatzivassiliou erroneously states that she assumed the role in 1948.)
 In this capacity, she played an important role in restoring the Athens Symphony Orchestra, and established the Fulbright Program in Greece, which sent ten scholars and eight senior research fellows to the ASCSA in 1949.
 Throughout the 1950s, she delivered lectures on Byzantine Greece – at the time, an area rarely taught at US universities or in the ASCSA's courses – for visiting students and scholars.